Society for Science & the Public: STEM Grant Applications

-The Society aims to fund innovative organizations that support community based STEM projects, and whose work supports our mission.
+The Society aims to fund innovative non-profit organizations that support community based STEM projects, and whose work supports our mission.
 The Society’s prestigious middle and high school STEM competitions, and the award-winning journalism produced by our Science News media group, have lead countless individuals toward STEM fields over the past 75 years.

 The Society is interested in supporting organizations that:

 - are mission-driven and whose goals align with the Society’s

 - advocate for the general public’s increased understanding of STEM fields with the goal of producing a science literate society

 - aim to spark life-long interest in and appreciation for STEM fields through unique programming, increased accessibility and exposure to science